Fillyosopher/quartz/content/drafts/A Review of Relating Languages.md

 ---
 title: "A Review of Relating Languages"
+created: "2023-06-20"
 tags:
 - Draft
 ---
+Relating Languages is a model of language between people.
+As an autistic person with decades of refining my masks, I find this concept fascinating.
+One of the problems I had, growing up, was a lack of explicit instruction about how communication works.
+I made a study of it, and developed a few models of my own.
+However, my models have always struggled to categorize the encoded aspects of communication, and that where Relating Languages shines.

 > [!info] Draft
 >
 > This is a Draft.
 It may not comply with the site Templates.
 It may be renamed or moved in the future.
 See [[Content Lifecycle]] for more information on Drafts.

-Relating Languages is a model of language between people.
-As an autistic person with decades of refining my masks, I find this concept fascinating.
-One of the problems I had, growing up, was a lack of explicit instruction about how communication works.
-I made a study of it, and developed a few models of my own.
-However, my models have always struggled to categorize the encoded aspects of communication, and that where Relating Languages shines.

 In this Review, I'm going to attempt a summary of Relating Language Overview, a free document from <https://www.relatinglanguages.com>.
 Afterward, I'm going to dig deeper into each portion of the model, to see what is intuitive or counter intuitive for me.